art4711/nanomsg-lb-test/README.md

 the `inproc:` protocol and only a very brutal and crude workaround could lessen the problem, but not fix it.

-The workaround is to simply reduce the receive buffer on the worker threads to one byte.
-Somehow this makes the slow worker thread queue process three requests (first one I understand it's the one it starts processing immediately, second one I understand, it's the one that's queued in the "exactly one message may be buffered in addition to the data in the receive buffer", but where does the third come from?
-It won't fit in the buffer, because the request is three bytes and the receive buffer is set to 1.
-Is it queued in the send buffer?

 ### What's happening? ###

 Each client just sends a request then the server worker threads are